OriginProtocol/origin/README.md

  When you begin developing, run `npm test` and keep it running while you develop.

- View test results in your browser (with MetaMask installed and setup) at http://localhost:8081
+ View test results in your browser at http://localhost:8081

  Tests are automatically rerun when source or test code is changed.